emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         :term:`references <reference>` in it are :term:`strong
         references <strong reference>`.

-        A strong root is the usual sort of root; The term is usually used to draw a contrast with :term:`weak root`.
+        A strong root is the usual sort of root.
+The term is usually used to draw a contrast with :term:`weak root`.

         .. opposite:: :term:`weak root`.